Welcome to post two of the Healthy Eating Habits series! If you missed part one, you can catch up here: [Is Your Coffee Toxic?]

 Sources

 We all know Red No. 40 is in red-colored candy.
-But Medical News Today says it is also found in:
+However, Medical News Today says it is also found in:

 - energy and sports drinks